-In this work, we proposed a novel guidance method, termed Perturbed-Attention Guidance (\textbf{PAG}), which leverages structural perturbation for improved image generation.
+In this work, we propose a novel guidance framework, termed \textbf{perturbation guidance}, to improve sample quality by guiding the sampling trajectory away from a “perturbed” forward pass.
+Building upon this idea, we introduce a specific implementation, \textbf{Perturbed-Attention Guidance (PAG)}, which leverages structural perturbations to enhance image generation.
 Starting with an elucidation of how CFG~\cite{ho2022classifier} refines sample realism, by replacing the diffusion U-Net's self-attention map with an identity matrix, we effectively guide the generation process away from structural degradation.
 Crucially, PAG achieves superior sample quality in both conditional and unconditional settings, requiring no additional training or external modules.
 Furthermore, we demonstrate the versatility of PAG by showing its effectiveness in downstream tasks such as image restoration.

+In later studies, several perturbation-based and weak-model-based guidance methods~\cite{hong2024smoothed,karras2024guiding,hyung2025spatiotemporal,li2024self} have been proposed.
+Karras et al.\cite{karras2024guiding} illustrate how guidance with a ``bad'' model can be effective using toy examples, and suggest employing an under-trained or capacity-limited model for this purpose.
+Hong et al.\cite{hong2024smoothed} propose applying blur to self-attention maps to mitigate overly strong perturbations, supported by theoretical analysis.
+Hyung et al.~\cite{hyung2025spatiotemporal} explore the use of perturbed self-attention and layer-skip perturbations in video diffusion models.

 We believe that our exploration enriches the understanding of sampling guidance methods and diffusion models, and illuminates the applicability of unconditional diffusion models, liberating diffusion models from reliance on text prompts and CFG.